 Realizing the potential of the regional assets identified in the report and knowing that Arcadia Township's master plan needed updating, Hopwood and Ervin decided to reach out to adjacent communities to assess their willingness to participate in a broader initiative.
-After "many meetings over my kitchen table," said Hopwood, the original M5 partnership of Arcadia, Bear Lake, Blaine, Crystal Lake, and Gilmore Townships solidified.
+After "many meetings" over my kitchen table," said Hopwood, the original M5 partnership of Arcadia, Bear Lake, Blaine, Crystal Lake, and Gilmore Townships solidified.
 The first members of what would become the Lakes to Land Leadership Team were identified either through their roles in the community (many are planning commission members, elected officials, or professionals in a field related to land use, such as real estate) or identified themselves as having an interest in serving the collaboration.
-Their first tasks were to name the initiative, define the potential Area of Influence, decide which team member would contact each adjacent community, and establish a timetable for other communities to opt-in.

-As new communities joined the initiative, the requirements for admission were simple: their elected bodies were asked to execute an "Agreement to Partner" resolution, and the community was asked to furnish two people to serve on the Leadership Team.
+Their first tasks were to name the initiative, define the potential Area of Influence, decide which team member would contact each adjacent community, and establish a timetable for other communities to execute an "Agreement to Partner" resolution, and the community was asked to furnish two people to serve on the Leadership Team.
 Throughout the initiative, Leadership Team members met on a monthly basis to update each other on the collaborative process.